Million Dollar Elm

 The Million Dollar Elm (unknown - 1980s; 2014 - 2024) was the name given to multiple trees in Pawhuska, Oklahoma, known for marking the site of auctions for oil leases to drill in the Osage Nation.
 The original tree died in the 1980s due to Dutch elm disease and a replacement tree planted in 2014 was felled in April 2024.

 History

 First tree

 The Million Dollar Elm was an elm tree in Pawhuska, Oklahoma.
 The tree was the site of auctions for oil leases for Osage County, since mineral rights for the county are owned by the Osage Nation.
 The first auction was held in November 1912 with Colonel Ellsworth Walters serving as the official auctioneer.
-The tree earned its nickname on November 11, 1912, when over $1 million dollars in oil leases were sold under the tree.
+The tree earned its nickname on November 11, 1912, when over $1 million in oil leases were sold under the tree.

 The auctions were attended by oil barons, such as Frank Phillips and E. W. Marland, as well as influential members of the Osage Nation, such as John Joseph Mathews.

 The tree died in the 1980s due to Dutch elm disease.